JyothisKrishnan/Comparative-Data-Analysis-of-Electric-Propulsion-Thrusters/README.md

 3. Visualize trade-offs between key metrics using graphs and charts.
 4. Provide recommendations for thruster selection based on mission profiles.

+# Data
+You can view the detailed classification and types of thrusters in the following [document](docs/Classification%20and%20types%20of%20Thrusters.docx).

 # Sources
 The data and information for this project were gathered from: